What is Footwork in Badminton?

 Why is Footwork Important in Playing Badminton?

 Footwork is the basis for badminton attack and defense, and it is also the key for a player to win in a match.
-Those who have played badminton should have heard such a word that “badminton is about 30% on playing stroke and 70% on footwork”.
-This show how important the role of footwork play on the court.
+Those who have played badminton should have heard such a word that “badminton is about 30% on playing a stroke and 70% on footwork”.
+This shows how important the role of footwork play on the court.